Posts Tagged ‘Peter Rabbit’

 There were five Beatrix Potter 50ps issued in 2016, including the incredibly popular Jemima Puddle-Duck, which, for a long time, was considered the rarest Beatrix Potter coin in circulation.
 She was also joined by fellow characters Mrs. Tiggy-Winkle and Squirrel Nutkin.

-A very special 50p was issued the same year, celebrating Beatrix Potter herself and features her silhouette and her emblem.
+A very special 50p was issued the same year, celebrating Beatrix Potter herself and features her silhouette and emblem.

 This series of coins continued into 2017, 2018 and 2019.
-Fifteen Beatrix Potter coins have now been issued since 2016, each featuring one of Potter’s delightful characters, from Flopsy Bunny to Mrs. Tiggy-Winkle.
+Fifteen Beatrix Potter coins were issued between 2016-2019, each featuring one of Potter’s delightful characters, from Flopsy Bunny to Mrs. Tiggy-Winkle.

 Sadly, Peter Rabbit’s 50p tale has now come to an end.
 It has been confirmed that the 2020 50p will be the very last UK Peter Rabbit 50p to be issued!